 - The manager must strike up conversations

-Take Time to Walk
+Take Time to Talk

-The reality is that communicating with your employees is one…if not, the most, important thing you can do in your business.
+The reality is that communicating with your employees is one…if not, the most important thing you can do in your business.

-A study by Gartner, highlights that more informed employees outperform their colleagues by 77%.
+- A study by Gartner, highlights that more informed employees outperform their colleagues by 77%.

-Managing by walking around doesn’t consist of aimlessly walking around and just saying “hello” to team members.
+As we’ve highlighted above, MBWA doesn’t consist of aimlessly walking around and just saying “hello” to team members.
 Walks should be purpose driven.

 The focus should always be on learning.
 They don’t have to be big learning points, but nevertheless, some form of reflection really helps the individual, team and the business in the long run.